Dmi3D/Dmi3D/README.md

 ---

 ### 🧩 What I’m working on
-- Building a Java/React microservices project using Dropwizard, RabbitMQ, Docker, and ECS
+- Just built a small coffee app to take orders, update pending orders, and track the average time to serve a coffee using NextJS, Dropwizard, RabbitMQ, OpenSearch, and Docker
 - Exploring new AI tools for tradespeople based on what I learned at PropGen
 - Continuing to level up in backend systems and distributed architecture

 ---